HeyPuter/puter/doc/devmeta/track-comments.md

   or there's a common behavior that should happen in between.
 The Sequence class is good for this so it might be a worthy migration.
+- `track: opposite condition of sibling`
+  A sibling class, function, method, or other construct of source code has a boolean expression which always evaluates to the opposite of the one below this track comment.
+- `track: null check before processing`
+  An object could be undefined or null, additional processing occurs after a null check, and the unprocessed object is not relevant to the rest of the code.
+If the code for obtaining the object and processing it is moved to a function outside, then the null check should result in a early return of null;
+  this code with the track comment may have additional logic for the null/undefined case.